 Christine Petra Sellin, Ph.D.

-Christine Petra Sellin specializes in the religious art, literature, and narrative imagination of the early modern northern Netherlands.
-Sellin completed her Ph.D. in art history at UCLA and B.A. degree in English literature at UC Berkeley.
+Christine Petra Sellin specializes in the religious art history, literature, and narrative imagination of the early modern northern Netherlands.
+She completed her Ph.D. in art history at UCLA and B.A. degree in English literature at UC Berkeley.

-In addition to articles, Sellin has produced several books: Fractured Families and Rebel Maidservants: The Biblical Hagar in Seventeenth Century Dutch Art and Literature (Continuum Books/T&T Clark, 2006); Crossing Boundaries and Transforming Identities ( Nodus Publikationen, 2011); and From Unholy to Holy: the Four Female Ancestors of Jesus Christ in the Gospel of Matthew, (Ruth Mellinkoff Publications, 2010).
+In addition to articles, Sellin has produced several books: Fractured Families and Rebel Maidservants: The Biblical Hagar in Seventeenth Century Dutch Art and Literature (Trinity Press/Continuum Books/T&T Clark, 2006); From Unholy to Holy: the Four Female Ancestors of Jesus Christ in the Gospel of Matthew (R. Mellinkoff Publications, 2010); and Crossing Boundaries and Transforming Identities (Nodus Publikationen, 2011).

-Sellin was recently elected a research associate of UCLA's Center for Medieval and Renaissance Studies and an editorial board member of the Canadian Association for the Advancement of Netherlandic Studies.
-She has served as President of the American Association for Netherlandic Studies (2008-12), board member and president of the Renaissance Conference of Southern California Association, (2007-12), and board member for the Netherland-America Foundation (NAF-SCC, 2006-12).
+Sellin is a research associate of UCLA's Center for Medieval and Renaissance Studies and editorial board member of the Canadian Association for the Advancement of Netherlandic Studies.
+She has served as president of the American Association for Netherlandic Studies (2008-12), president of the Renaissance Conference of Southern California Association, (2007-12), and board member for the Netherland-America Foundation (2006-12).

 2003 Doctor of Philosophy in Art History, UCLA